 So, no bake banana cream pie was one of the desserts I saw in Cooking Light on the flight back from Mexico.
 It looked good!

 It is summer and hot.
-I make a lot of no bake treats these days.
-I probably sound repetitive.
+I make a lot of no bake treats these days – no bake nutella pie, healthy peanut butter pie and no bake chocolate pie recipe.
 This no bake banana cream pie was super easy to make.
-I first started with simple healthy cereal crust borrowed from my Key Lime Bars.
+I first started with simple healthy cereal crust borrowed from my healthy key lime pie bars.
 Then I proceeded to making date syrup that I poured over ripened sliced bananas.
 Finally topped with fluffy coconut milk and decorated with chocolate.
 Only all naturally occurring sugar, fructose, even in cereal.

 - 4 cups organic corn flakes (I used Nature's Path)

 - 1/4 cup coconut oil, melted